Outlook Email Report Template 7

 it will save all temporary WMF report pages in the working directory.

-You might need it when using non-standard reports to estimate
+You may need it when using non-standard reports to estimate

-those picture sizes.
-Do not forget to sent it OFF before program release.
+picture sizes.
+Don't forget to set it to OFF before program release.

-Though even if you do, it will not cause any inconveniences to your end-users.
+Though even if you do forget, it won't upset your end-users.

-The only difference it makes - their working directory will be a little bit larger.
+The only difference is that their working directory will be slightly larger.

 Procedure Extension Template

-Picture below shows all settings you have to define in report extension.
+The icture below shows all settings you need to define in the report extension.

-To open a Tab other than first just move the cursor on top of it.
+To open a Tab other than the first one simply move the cursor over it.

 General Tab